karmaniverous/rrstack/.stan/system/stan.requirements.md

   - RuleLiteSchema: lightweight rule validation at mutation boundaries
 - Full rrule options validation occurs during compilation.

-Persistence and version handling

-- toJson() writes the current package version injected at build time via **RRSTACK_VERSION**.
-- The constructor accepts RRStackOptions with optional version and ignores it (future transforms may be added without shape changes).

 Packaging and exports

 - Rollup builds CJS and ESM outputs; types included.